 An analysis of national red lists carried out in 2010 revealed that 96 countries had national plant red lists, making plants the most assessed taxonomic group in National Red Lists.
 Further details of this analysis are available in a paper published by Conservation Biology (Reference: Zamin, T.J et al., 2010, Conservation Biology, 24 (4), 1012–1020).
 A PDF of the paper can be accessed here.

-The maps below are extracted from the paper by Zamin et al.
+The maps below (Figure 1) are extracted from the paper by Zamin et al.